 Google Maps: You can use Google Maps to easily get a sense of the spaces in a local area.
 You can read user-created reviews, see what times a place is busiest, and see suggestions for other similar venues in the area.

-Crowdsourcing: The members of your Meetup are passionate about the same thing you are, so they likely already have some good ideas about where to go.
+Crowdsourcing: The members of your group are passionate about the same thing you are, so they likely already have some good ideas about where to go.
 Ask them to share their ideas — you may find someone with a connection to the perfect space.

 Local community spaces: There are likely many community-oriented options available for minimal costs.
 If they match your desired atmosphere, try reserving time at one of these options.